neontapir/neontapir.github.io/_posts/2019/2019-08-20-The-Responsibility-Process.md

 status: publish
 published: true
 meta:
 _edit_last: "1"
-type: post
 ---

-## Agile Chuck Wagon, season 8, episode 8
+### Agile Chuck Wagon, season 8, episode 8

 This episode talks about Christopher Avery's Responsibility Process that each person goes through with something goes wrong.
 It contains the steps of denial, lay blame, justify, shame, obligation, quit, and responsibility.

-Compare it with a previous episode on the Accountability Ladder.

-  (length: 8 min)
+Compare it with a previous episode on the Accountability Ladder. (length: 8 min)